tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/functions_and_classes/shard3/tf.svd.md

 *  <b>`matrix`</b>: `Tensor` of shape `[M, N]`.
 Let `P` be the minimum of `M` and `N`.
 *  <b>`compute_uv`</b>: If `True` then left and right singular vectors will be computed and returned in `u` and `v`, respectively.
-Otherwise, only the singular values will be computed.
+Otherwise, only the singular values will be computed, which can be significantly faster.
 *  <b>`full_matrices`</b>: If true, compute full-sized `u` and `v`.
 If false (the default), compute only the leading `P` singular vectors.
     Ignored if `compute_uv` is `False`.